knaw-huc/data-envelopes/help_documentation.md

 ## 3.4 Errors, Noise and Redundancies
 Here any errors, noise, gaps or redundancies in the Resource can be described.
 For example, if all data from a particular country is missing for the second half of the temporal scope, or if some dates are uncertain.
 Do not include biases in the data here, these should be mentioned in Section 3.7.

+Example for missing data:

+    The transcripts cover the vast majority of these scans, the exceptions being:

+    the initial pages of filza (folder) 02 are not transcribed, the transcripts start at page 71;
+    the entire filza 9b (marked as 9-bis) is not transcribed.

+    The pages with missing scans are:

+    filza 9, pages 120r and 120v;
+    filza 12, pages 278r and 278v.
+    There are no transcripts for these pages.

 ## 3.5 External Resources
 The dataset may link to external resources.
 For example, to pages on Wikidata describing persons, or to images stored in an image bank, or to documents in a digital archive.